 Yes.
 You can sprinkle shredded parmesan cheese on each dough piece after you spread it with the butter mixture.
 You'll use about ¼ cup of shredded cheese for the full loaf.

 I highly recommend using fresh herbs, but if you're in a pinch, dried herbs will work, too.
 Use 1 teaspoon of dried herbs in place of 1 Tablespoon of fresh herbs.
+And if you prefer using dried herbs, check out these Sourdough Discard Breadsticks, too!

 Yes!
 Keep in mind that 1 garlic clove is equal to ¼ teaspoon of garlic powder as you're making the conversion.